About Kerry

 SHORT BIO

-📖 Kerry, the author
+📕 Kerry, the author

 I’m the author of 2 books and 30 peer-reviewed studies, US Congressional reports, and book chapters on trauma and resilience.
 My first-authored work on violence, abuse, and psychological treatment has been cited over 300 times.
-I maintain an active blog and newsletter (sign up here).

-💡 Kerry, the clinical supervisor
+💡Kerry, the clinical supervisor and trainer

 As a clinical supervisor, I provide consultation and supervision for therapists and medical professionals who are interested in ACT, trauma-sensitive care, and science-based burnout prevention.
 I am skilled at marrying the science and soul of the work we do.